Hop-tu-Naa

-Hop-tu-Naa (/ˌhɒp tuː ˈneɪ/ HOP-_-choo-_-NAY; Oie Houney; Oíche Shamhna /ga/) is a Celtic festival celebrated in the Isle of Man on 31 October.
+Hop-tu-Naa (/ˌhɒp tjuː ˈneɪ/ HOP-_-choo-_-NAY; Oie Houney; Oíche Shamhna /ga/) is a Celtic festival celebrated in the Isle of Man on 31 October.
 It is the celebration of the traditional Gaelic festival of Samhain, the start of winter.
 It is thought to be the oldest unbroken tradition in the Isle of Man.
+The holiday's festivities include carving turnips lanterns (similar to the Halloween activity of making jack-o-lanterns), singing and dancing, and divination rituals.